c00lgat/OBSIDIAN/Basic Command Syntax.md

 - `date` - tells the date, time and year.
 Can be used in a script.
 - `uptime` - tells us how long the system has been up for, load average etc:
   ![[Pasted image 20230806200028.png]]
 - `hostname` - tells us the hostname.
-Running it is recommended each time we log into a system.
+Running it is recommended each time we log into a system. `hostname -s` to display a shortened version of a computer's host name.
 - `uname` - `uname -a` gives us information about the system, what its running etc.
 - `which` - `which pwd` looks for the commands shows us where its located in the system
-- `cal` - short for calendar. gives us a calendar. `cal 9 1977` will show us september 1977
+- `cal` - short for calendar. gives us a calendar. `cal 9 1977` will show us september 1977. `cal -j` to see the Julian dates for your current month. `cal -s` or `cal -m` to see alternative views of the calendar.
 - `bc` - opens a calculator in the terminal
 ---
 ## Processes and Jobs